- Headroom even for tall adults

-The 2014 Scion iQ continues as one of the smallest cars on the U.S. market, an adaptation of a car that's really better suited to crowded Asian and European urban areas where space and parking is at far more of a premium than in most North American cities.
+If your parking spot (and space in general) is very limited, the 2014 Scion iQ can make sense.
+As one of the smallest passenger cars for sale in the U.S. market, it's essentially an adaptation of a design that's better suited to crowded Asian and European urban areas.

-In those markets, it makes more sense: If registration and taxes penalize larger, more powerful vehicles, and most parking spaces barely fit a compact hatchback, and gasoline costs $8 to $10 a gallon, the little iQ--sold everywhere else as a Toyota--is the perfect solution.
+It makes sense within those markets, but here it ends up feeling more like a novelty.
+If registration and taxes penalize larger, more powerful vehicles, and most parking spaces barely fit a compact hatchback, and gasoline costs $8 to $10 a gallon, the little iQ--sold everywhere else as a Toyota--is the perfect solution.
 But outside cities like New York and San Francisco, it's the answer to a question that no one really asks: What's the tiniest footprint we can possibly fit three almost-adult seats into?